Allderdice stymies Penn-Trafford dribble-drive offense in victory

 “We always want to go into the fire and see how we do,” Rocco said.
 “I'm very cognizant of the group we have; we're young, but we only want to play the best teams.”

-In a matchup of teams with youth and deep benches, Penn-Trafford's lead never got above five and Allderdice stretched its largest lead to seven (50-43) on a three-point play by sophomore Tyler Williams with 2:21 to go in the fourth.
+In a matchup of teams with youth and deep benches, Penn-Trafford's lead never got above five and Allderdice stretched its largest lead to seven (50-43) on a three-point play by sophomore Tyler Williams with 2:21 to go.

-Williams, whom Valinsky said had a “breakout game,” led all scorers with 18 points.
+Williams, who Valinsky said had a “breakout game,” led all scorers with 18 points.
 Sophomore Jackson Blaufield added 11 points and senior Jahi Ogbonna had 10.
 Ogbonna was the only rotation player from last year's team.

-“We have four sophomores and a junior out there, and Ogbonna was the only one who really played last season,” Valinsky said.
-“We knew Penn-Trafford was a good team that could shoot the lights out.”

 Penn-Trafford led the entire third quarter but Allderdice opened the fourth on a 9-0 run.
 After a 3 by freshman guard Zach Rocco, who had a team-high 14 points, got the Warriors within 45-43, the Dragons went on a 5-0 run to take a 50-43 advantage.

 Free throws decided the final two minutes — and ultimately the winner.
 Allderdice made of 11 of 16 from the foul line in the fourth.
-Penn-Trafford connected on 13 of 18 for the game.
+P-T connected on 13 of 18 for the game.

 Sophomore Kevin Stinelli scored 12 for the Warriors, on four 3-pointers, one coming late in each quarter.
 His last 3 cut the deficit to 55-52 with 35.3 seconds remaining.